Despite the name “synthetic marijuana,” these lab-made chemicals are not marijuana at all and carry high health risks.

-Use of synthetic marijuana is alarmingly high, especially among high school students in the U.S. A 2012 Monitoring the Future survey found that one in nine 12 graders reported using synthetic cannabinoids in the past year.
+Use of synthetic marijuana is alarmingly high, especially among high school students in America.
+A 2012 Monitoring the Future survey found that one in nine 12 graders reported using synthetic cannabinoids in the past year.

 How is Synthetic Marijuana Different from Organic Marijuana?

 Organic marijuana is a natural plant that grows in the wild and is cultivated commercially for medical and recreational purposes.
 Real marijuana contains more than 100 cannabinoids, including THC, the intoxicating compound that causes euphoric effects.